 Prunes or Plums (Prunus domestica) belongs to the genus Prunus (Rosaceae).
 Originated in Eastern Europe or Western Asia.
 Commercially cultivated in many countries like the USA, Europe, Japan, China, and India.
 Prunes are eaten fresh, dried, in the form of jellies, jam, and frozen and candied fruits.
-Benefits of prune are prevented hypertension, anemia, and improves digestion.
+The benefits of prune are prevented hypertension, anemia, and improves digestion.

 Nutritional value of Prunes (Prunus domestica)

-According to the USDA National Nutrient Database, plums have an abundance of various carbohydrates (sucrose, glucose, and fructose), minerals, vitamins, organic acids (citric and malic acids) and bioactive compounds such as phenolic acids, anthocyanins, carotenoids, tannins, pectins and enzymes (2, 3).
+According to the USDA National Nutrient Database, plums have an abundance of various carbohydrates (sucrose, glucose, and fructose), minerals, vitamins, organic acids (citric and malic acids), and bioactive compounds such as phenolic acids, anthocyanins, carotenoids, tannins, pectins and enzymes (2, 3).

 |Compound||Amounts per 100 g.|

 |Vitamin C||9.5 mg|

 Prunes are good for the proper development of the brain as it contains many memory enhancing compounds like Neochlorogenic acid, chlorogenic acid, caffeic acid, flavonols, and flavonoids.
 Prunes are also useful as a supportive adjuvant in the treatment of impaired memory function (4).